UPchieve/subway/README.md

 ### Models

 Model definitions that map to database models, along with related methods to act on those models, such as parsing, validation, and data transformations.
+Ideally models are encapsulated in their files, and only expose methods that return interfaces of data, rather than actual Mongo Documents.
+We are in the process of migrating to this practice across all models.

 ### Router